philippeqc/AdvantageAndDisadvantage/PickWorst2of3.md

+# Pick worst 2 dices out of 3

-# Disadvantage on 1d8 is
+## Disadvantage on 1d8 is
 | 1w2d8  | 1  | 2  | 3  | 4  | 5  | 6  | 7  | 8  |
 |   ---  |--- |--- |--- |--- |--- |--- |--- |--- |
 | 1      | 1  | 1  | 1  | 1  | 1  | 1  | 1  | 1  |